Critical speed of a binary superfluid of light: Author contribution statement

 \section{Author contribution statement}

 PEL developed the theoretical framework, performed the analytical calculations, prepared the corresponding figures, and wrote the manuscript.
 CM conducted the numerical simulations and prepared the corresponding figures.
-NC contributed to the writing and to the critical revision of the manuscript and of the analytical calculations.
+NC contributed to the writing and critical review of the manuscript and calculations.